 Day 1: Pokhara to Nayapul and Trek to Tikhedhunga

-The journey begins with a short drive from Pokhara to Nayapul, the trek's starting point.
-The day’s hike follows fields, small villages, and riverbank trails.
-The warm weather allows trekkers to adjust comfortably to mountain life.
+The journey begins with a short drive from Pokhara to Nayapul, the traditional starting point of the trek.
+The trail follows fields, small villages, and riverside paths.
+This relatively easy day allows trekkers to adjust to the mountain environment.

 Day 2: Tikhedhunga to Ulleri and Ghorepani

-The day starts with the famous Ulleri stone steps—a challenging but rewarding climb.
-After Ulleri, the trail enters a cool rhododendron forest filled with fresh mountain air.
-Reaching Ghorepani feels peaceful, with beautiful mountain views and cozy teahouses.
+The day begins with the famous Ulleri stone steps.
+The climb is challenging but rewarding.
+After Ulleri, the trail enters a cool rhododendron forest before reaching Ghorepani, where trekkers can relax and enjoy mountain views from the teahouses.

 Day 3: Sunrise at Poon Hill and Trek to Tadapani